yuejiaointel/scikit-learn-intelex/README.md

 ## Overview

-Intel(R) Extension for Scikit-learn is a **free software AI accelerator** designed to deliver over **10-100X** acceleration to your existing scikit-learn code.
+Extension for Scikit-learn is a **free software AI accelerator** designed to deliver over **10-100X** acceleration to your existing scikit-learn code.
-The software acceleration is achieved with vector instructions, AI hardware-specific memory optimizations, threading, and optimizations for all upcoming Intel(R) platforms at launch time.
+The software acceleration is achieved with vector instructions, AI hardware-specific memory optimizations, threading, and optimizations.

-With Intel(R) Extension for Scikit-learn, you can:
+With Extension for Scikit-learn, you can:

 * Speed up training and inference by up to 100x with equivalent mathematical accuracy
-* Benefit from performance improvements across different Intel(R) hardware configurations, including GPUs and multi-GPU configurations
+* Benefit from performance improvements across different CPU hardware configurations, including GPUs and multi-GPU configurations
 * Integrate the extension into your existing Scikit-learn applications without code modifications
 * Continue to use the open-source scikit-learn API
 * Enable and disable the extension with a couple of lines of code or at the command line

-Intel(R) Extension for Scikit-learn is also a part of [Intel(R) AI Tools](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html).

 ## Acceleration